dicepencilpaper/864-System/Fantasy 864.md

 ## Base mechanic

 Performing any kind of action with a chance for failure requires a roll based on an ability rating and a skill value against a target number from 1 to 20.
 The higher the number, the more difficult the action.

+### Edge and Hindrance

+If an entity has favorable conditions to perform an action, the player will add a d6 to their roll.
+If an entity has unfavorable conditions, the player will remove a d6 from their roll.
+If the ability rating is Low, the d8 will be exchanged with a d6 to make the roll.